KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 Topics
 ======
 The seminar focuses on understanding the underlying concepts of modern AutoML methods.
-Since this field is ever-growing, in this semester, we will focus on only a few subfields.
+Since this field is ever-growing, in this semester, we will focus on only a few topics.

 The papers will be announced shortly.